-Do You Know how to find the best GU10 LED Bulb to Replacing Your 50w Halogens ?
+Do you know how to find the best GU10 LED bulb to replace your 50w halogens ?

-Buying spotlights for your home used to be so simple didn’t it?
+Buying spotlights for your home used to be so simple.
 You knew they would be bright, you knew they were all dimmable and you knew the quality of light that they emitted would create a lovely warm glow and inviting ambience in your home.
 The only choice you had to make was whether to go for a GU10 or MR16 fitting.

 However, now we have moved onto LED, things have now become more confusing.
 I’ll actually go even further than that, things have become utterly bemusing for customers.
 Did you know that even if you have invested a considerable amount of time and energy into researching the industry and products, you still stand very little chance of buying an LED spotlight that can actually replace a 50w halogen?